-Through events, conversations and knowledge sharing we hope to foster collaborations between these overlapping group, as we together learn to create and adopt alternative models to govern digital infrastructures.
+Through events, conversations and knowledge sharing we foster collaborations between overlapping groups of technologists, legal professionals and governance experts, as we together learn to create and adopt alternative models to govern digital infrastructures.